Emile Durkheim — "When mores are sufficient, laws are unnecessary; when mores are insufficient, la…"

 When mores are sufficient, laws are unnecessary; when mores are insufficient, laws are unenforceable.

-"The progress of humanity is a series of suicides."
+"The cult of the individual is a form of idolatry."

 "The ultimate source of all values is society itself."